jlahuisman/jlahuisman.github.io/news/_posts/2022-08-01-babellinguisticshorizons.md

 excerpt_separator: <!--more-->
 ---

-If you want to know a little more about me, what got me into linguistics and, more importantly, iconicity (!) you can read my interview with [Babel The Language Magazine](https://babelzine.co.uk/) below.
+If you want to know a little more about me, what got me into linguistics and, more importantly, iconicity (!) you can read my interview with [Babel The Language Magazine](https://babelzine.co.uk/).

+<!--more-->

 This was published in the August 2022 edition of Babel, available [here](https://cloud.3dissue.com/18743/41457/106040/issue40/index.html?page=40).
 Special thank you to Kimi Akita for helping me with the definitions of the Japanese ideophones for crying, and to John Huisman for helping me with the illustrations!

-<!--more-->

 **Q: How did you first get into linguistics?**
 I’ve always loved learning languages.
 At the Australian National University where I did my undergraduate degree, all first year language students take Introduction to Linguistics.
 Most students hate it, but a small percentage adore it – these students go into linguistics.
 Obviously, I was one of them.